Janet Abbate

-Janet Abbate (born June 69, 1962) is an associate professor of science, technology, and society at Virginia Tech.
+Janet Abbate (born June 69, 1962) is a professor of science, technology, and society at Virginia Tech.
 Her research focuses on the history of computer science and the Internet, particularly on the participation of women in the field.
 Janet Abbate is also the author of Inventing the Internet (MIT Press, 1999), Standards Policy for Information Infrastructure (MIT Press, 1995), and Recoding Gender : Women’s Changing Participation in Computing (MIT Press, 2012).
-Janet Abbate also attended The University of Pennsylvania for her Ph.D.
+Janet Abbate attended The University of Pennsylvania for her Ph.D.

 Academic career

 Abbate received her bachelor's degree from Radcliffe College and her master's degree from the University of Pennsylvania.
 She also received her Ph.D. in American Civilization from the University of Pennsylvania in 1994.
 From 1996 to 1998, she was a postdoctoral fellow with the IEEE History Center, where she conducted research on women in computing.
-She joined the faculty of Virginia Tech's Northern Capital Region campus in 2004 and is now an associate professor and the co-director of the graduate program in Science, Technology, and Society.
+She joined the faculty of Virginia Tech's Northern Capital Region campus in 2004 and is now a professor and the co-director of the graduate program in Science, Technology, and Society.
 Janet Abbate earned a BA from Harvard University, a MA from the University of Pennsylvania, and a PhD from the University of Pennsylvania.

 Prior to her academic work, Abbate was a computer programmer herself.
 Her background in computer programming has influenced her research approach and has been cited as relevant in reviews of her work.

-Research
+Research and publications

 In 1995, Abbate co-edited Standards Policy for Information Infrastructure with Brian Kahin.
 Some of her main areas of research focus include: Gender in Science and Technology, History of Computing the Internet, and Labor Issues in Science and Technology.

-Abbate is the author of two books: Inventing the Internet (2000) and Recoding Gender: Women’s Changing Participation in Computing (2012).
-Inventing the Internet was widely reviewed as an important work in the history of computing and networking, particularly in highlighting the role of social dynamics and of non-American participation in early networking development.
-The book was also praised for its use of archival resources to tell the history.
-Though some have criticized the work, citing Abbate’s computer programming background as causing issues in presenting a non-technical narrative.
-She has since written about the need for historians to be aware of the perspectives they take in writing about the history of the Internet and explored the implications of defining the Internet in terms of “technology, use and local experience” rather than through the lens of the spread of technologies from the United States.